apache/qpid/cpp/design_docs/ha-transactions.md

 ## Atomicity

 Keep tx atomic when backups catch up while a tx is in progress.
-A `ready` backup should never contain a subset of messages in a transaction.
+A `ready` backup should never contain a proper subset of messages in a transaction.

 Scenario:

 - Guard placed on Q for an expected backup.
 - Transaction with messages A,B,C on Q is prepared, tx-queue is closed.
 - Expected backup connects and is declared ready due to guard.
-- Transaction commits, primary adds A, B to Q and crashes before adding C.
+- Transaction commits, primary publishes A, B to Q and crashes before adding C.
 - Backup is ready so promoted to new primary with a partial transaction A,B.

 *TODO*: Not happy with the following solution.